 Closing Costs for Wisconsin Homes: What to Expect

 Nationwide, closing costs average between 2-3% of the home’s sale price.
-Median home values in Ohio are $187,100, so your closing costs could be anywhere from $3,742-$5,613.
+Median home values in Wisconsin are $187,100, so your closing costs could be anywhere from $3,742-$5,613.
 Include these costs in your home buying budget so that you have all the cash you need to buy your home.

 Common Closing Costs for Wisconsin Home Buyers